-Afternoon Tea At Como The Halkin
+Afternoon Tea at COMO The Halkin

 We know the COMO brand well having stayed in their Bangkok property on one of our trips to Thailand, and the London property offers the same sleek and contemporary experience as the COMO Metropolitan Bangkok.